hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 * fields
   * type = will be buy or sell.
 Currently, the market only supports sell side orders.
 Thus all trades will have this field set to 'buy' (a trade is done when a buyer hits a sell order using the buy action).
-  * account = the buyer's Steem account name
+  * account = the buyer's Steem or Hive account name
   * ownedBy = will always be u (smart contracts are not currently allowed to participate in the market)
   * counterparties = contains detailed information about the counterparties from which NFT instances are bought or sold (these will always be the sellers for now)
   * priceSymbol = the token symbol of the trade's payment method
   * price = the total price for all NFT instances purchased in this trade (inclusive of market fees)
-  * marketAccount = the Steem account that received the market fee for this trade
+  * marketAccount = the Steem or Hive account that received the market fee for this trade
   * fee = the total fee paid to the market account by the purchaser for this trade
   * timestamp (integer) = time of this trade in seconds
   * volume (integer) = number of NFT instances exchanged in this trade